Actions

 Make sure to double-check the positioning of your newly-added sprites by selecting one sprite or another that has the same positioning as the one you've done several times.
 You can also scroll the horizontal scroll bar to easily see the position of the sprites.
 Go ahead and save your files by going to the "Project" tab, clicking on the "Sonic" object under the "Common" folder, and then hitting the "Save" button under Object.
 Make sure to switch the Game Format to "Sonic 1" before saving.

-Now you're ready to build your ROM.
+At this point, you’re now ready to build your ROM.
 BUT WAIT!
-Don't go for that "build.bat" option yet!
-We've only just scratched the surface!
+Don't go for that "build.bat" option yet, we've only just scratched the surface!

 Adding animations

-We still need to set our animation for our new Spin Dash sprites that we've just imported.
+We have not added the proper animations for our ported Spin Dash yet!
+So for this step, we need to create new animations for our Spin Dash sprites that we have imported.
 Go to Sonic.asm (or Sonic (without frame IDs).asm) in the _anim folder and locate ptr_Float4:.
 You'll see this:

 ptr_Float4: dc.w SonAni_Float4-Ani_Sonic